hadexversum/HaDeX2/cran-comments.md

       doc     5.6Mb
 ```

-The size is mostly caused by our extensive documentation.
+The size is mostly caused by our extensive documentation and necessary external data files used in Examples.

 ## Tested environments